-Sarah and Michael had tried three times for a child and every time she endured these last few weeks of pregnancy hating the sight of her own body, hurting from head to toe because of the twenty-pound weight she carried in her belly, which pulled against every muscle she had.
-She wanted out.
-Out of her body.
-Out of this miserable wilderness.
-Out of the anguish that shadowed her dreams.
-Their last two attempts ended in a tangle of sweaty, bloodstained sheets, with Michael carrying the remains out the door in a stainless steel pail to a spot under their Live Oak tree.
+Sarah and Michael had tried three times for a child and every time she endured these last few weeks of pregnancy hating the sight of her own body, hurting from head to toe because of the twenty-pound weight she carried in her belly, which pulled against every muscle.
+She wanted out of her body, out of this miserable wilderness; out of the anguish that shadowed her dreams.
+Their last two attempts ended in a tangle of sweaty, bloodstained sheets, with Michael carrying the remains out of the door in a stainless steel pail to a spot under the Live Oak tree.
 That was where Michael had mortared together a fieldstone wall to enclose their burial plots, which lay next to each other with ample space on either side for generations to come.
 And that was where Michael had fashioned and set the tiny headstones.
 Michael cried.
 Sarah moved on.

-Sarah had been living her life from one mood to the next, day by day, for the past six months.
-Her grossly antagonistic moods, flopping her opinion from one side to the other of every issue of discussion between Michael and her, but one subject she remained steadfast on "This place.”
+Sarah had been living from one mood to the next, day by day, for the past six months.
+Her grossly antagonistic moods, flopping her opinion from one direction to another of every issue of discussion between her and Michael, but one subject, she remained steadfast on—“This place.”
 The place they lived in.
 She hated this place.
-It seemed so far away from civilization that current news must have been studied in public schools before it got to her.
-So far away from doctors and hospitals that she shivered with fear every time her mind grasped the vast uninhabited wilderness between her and them.
-She hated this place that she once loved so much, for the very reason she once loved it.
+It seemed so distant from civilization that current news must have been studied in public schools before it got to her.
+So far, from doctors and hospitals, she shivered with fear every time her mind grasped the vast uninhabited wilderness between her and civilization.
+She hated this place, which she once loved so much; for the very reason, she loved it in the beginning.
 It was a frontier.

 Of course, Sarah had known Michael was going to be a farmer from the very first.
 He was studying for his Agri-license test when they met.
 Six years at the same university and they bumped into each other two weeks after graduation.
-He was gallant enough to pay for her lunch, when she left her purse behind that day.
-That was the part of him she fell in love with.
-That and the enthusiasm he showered her with every day since.
+He was gallant enough to pay for her lunch, when she had left her purse behind that day.
+That was the part of him that she fell in love with.
 His dishwater curls, bronze flesh and broad shoulders didn’t hurt either.

-Her excessive sensitivity to the pollen out here in the frontier made this capsule necessary, just like it would be necessary for seventy-five percent of the world’s population these days.
+Her excessive sensitivity to pollen levels in the frontier made this capsule necessary.
+Of course, it would be essential for seventy-five percent of the world’s population these days.
 This hypersensitivity came from decades of living in domed cities, where the air was filtered and re-circulated “Fresh from the can,” as she used to say.

-Michael tried to blow smoke from one of Sarah’s cigarettes down the boy’s throat as he lay on the tile floor, but it was too late.
-The silent, motionless child's airway closed and he became cyanotic within minutes.
+Michael tried to blow smoke from one of Sarah’s cigarettes down the boy’s throat as he lay on the tile floor, but it was too late for the silent, motionless child.
+His airways had closed, and he became cyanotic within minutes.
 His tiny limp body draped over his father’s arms as the man ran from the store and jumped into his shuttle, then sped away toward the city.
 Sarah never heard what happened to him, but she knew.
 The city was too far away.

-Sarah wondered if her own child would inherit her malady.
-As she caressed the arch of her bulging belly, she wanted to know if this child would choke on the reproductive poison that filled the air of the wilderness twice each year for months.
-Would this baby grow up to live from one cigarette to the next, catapulting from the bed in the middle of the night, grasping for air and then grabbing for a light?
-Had she struggled and endured only to curse the one she love the most?
+Sarah wondered if her child would inherit this malady.
+As she caressed the arch of her belly, she wondered if he would choke on the poisoned air in this venomous wilderness.
+Would he live from one cigarette to the next, catapulting from bed in the middle of the night, gasping for air, then grabbing for a light?
+Had she struggled and endured only to curse someone so close to her heart?

-Stinging droplets of sweat trickled into Michael’s eyes from his brow.
-He wiped with his forearm, but sweat on sweat only intensified the burning in his eyes, so he dropped his hoe and crossed the furrowed soil to where he had hung his shirt.
-He used the shirt to wipe the sweat away, then tied it like a bandana around his head.
-Pushing a dangling sleeve from in front of his eyes, he reached for a canteen inside the cab of his shuttle cart.
-He turned it upside-down over his scalp and wet the shirt until the excess ran down his thick shoulders.
+Stinging droplets of sweat trickled into Michael’s eyes.
+He pushed his arm across his forehead, but sweat on sweat only antagonized his burning eyes.
+Dropping his hoe, he crossed the furrowed soil to where his shirt hung from a branch.
+He wiped the sweat away, wrapping the shirt like a bandana around his head.
+Lifting a dangling sleeve from in front of his eyes, he tucked it back into the bandana, where it crossed over his ear, then reached for a canteen inside the cab of his shuttle-cart.
+He spilled it over his scalp and wet the shirt until the excess ran down his sunburned shoulders.

 The weather would change tonight.
-He had ordered a reduction in ultraviolets from the Reflector Satellite for the remainder of the week, so he could help Sarah set up the capsule.
-The reduction in ultraviolets would allow moisture accumulation, maybe rain, and that would please Sarah.
+He had ordered a reduction in ultraviolet rays from the Reflector Satellite for the remainder of the week.
+The rain would allow him to help Sarah set up the capsule.
+He wanted to make Sarah happy by spending time with her, working together for their family.
 Michael found himself searching for ways to please Sarah these days, mostly without success.

-Michael looked out over the tundra of plowed dirt, which stretched across two horizons, and took a deep breath.
-The earth’s scent found its way through the pollen coating his nostrils and into a place, from which his mind retrieved it.
-It might have only been his imagination, since the pollen and dust had long since dulled his sense of smell, but he hoped not.
+Michael looked out over the tundra of plowed dirt stretching across two horizons, and breathed deep.
+The earth’s scent found its way through the pollen coating his nostrils and into a place, from which his mind fed on the aroma.
+It might have only been his imagination, since the pollen and dust had dulled his sense of smell.
+He hoped not.
 That smell of earth was the thing that brought him out here in the first place.
-That and his love for all nature in this wilderness so far away from the antiseptic world from which humanity had retreated.
+That and his love of the wilderness, far away from the antiseptic world humanity retreated into.

-Michael dwelled on his most angst-filled memories, trying to crowd out the images of his soon-to-be-born child from the forefront of his consciousness.
-Maybe it was superstition, maybe premonition, but he didn’t want to dream--not this time.
-He knew full well how savage this wilderness could be and he had decided to leave it if this attempt failed.
-He wanted a child for Sarah’s sake.
-For him too.
+Michael hoped to dwell on pleasure-filled memories, trying to crowd out the images of his soon-to-be-born child from the forefront of his consciousness.
+P it was superstition, maybe premonition, but he didn’t want to dream—not this time.
+He knew full well how savage this wilderness could be, and he had decided to leave it if this attempt failed.
+He wanted a child for Sarah’s sake and his.
 And he wanted to stay.

-A child would fill the emptiness he felt each time that he looked over his shoulder in the fields.
-A child would be an attachment to his shirttail, an echo of his own childlike wonderment every time he sat for a minute and scanned the fields or the forest.
-Or when he listened for the coo of a dove or the chatter of squirrels or felt the mush of dew soaked grass oozing between his fingers releasing the clean fragrance of new burgeoning life into the air.
-He could see the tiny set of eyes jump wide, when a frog hopped into the creek and hear the screams of discovery, when the mirrored image shattered beneath a tiny palm and a splash.
-But again, he reminded himself not to dream.
+A child would fill the emptiness he felt each time he looked over his shoulder in the fields.
+A child would be an attachment to his shirttail, an echo of his own childlike wonderment every time he sat down and scanned the fields or the forest, or listened for a dove's coo or the chatter of a squirrel, or felt the mush of dew-soaked grass oozing between his fingers, releasing the clean fragrance of new burgeoning life into the air.
+In his mind, he could see a tiny set of eyes jump wide as a frog hopped into a creek.
+The laughter and screams of discovery, as a mirrored image is shattered beneath a child's palm with a splash.
+However, he reminded himself not to dream.
 Sarah was right, “Dreams can be dashed.”